kevinbarabash/beignet/design/mvp/06_mutability.md

 ## Rethinking things a bit

 TypeScript code will have object types with a mix of `readonly` fields and those that are not.
-We need to be able to model that in Crochet.
+We need to be able to model that in Escalier.

 Given the following TypeScript type: